knudsen97/master-thesis/README.md

 cd physical-implementation/build
 ```

-Before running make sure you have a connection to the UR5e and change the ip accordingly.
+Before running make sure you have a connection to the UR5e and change the IP accordingly.